 Refer to UNSW current fee information.

-Recommended studies: Engineering Studies, Information Processes and Technology, Mathematics Extension 2, Software Design and Development.
+Recommended studies: Biology, Chemistry, Engineering Studies, Mathematics Extension 2, Information Processes and Technology, Software Design and Development.

 Refer to UNSW general admission criteria.